fkie-cad/filesharer/README.md

 After each block, the client waits for an answer of the server, which slows down the process.
 To speed up the transfer, the value may be increased (theoretically) up to 0xFFFFFFFF.
-The upper limit comes due to the MS BCrypt limit, that expects a ULONG (32-bit int) as the length value in en/decryption functions.
+The upper limit comes due to the MS BCrypt limit, that expects a ULONG (32-bit uint) as the length value in en/decryption functions.

 ### Encryption